 Both USPS and UPS have tools to help you determine which zone you are shipping to.
 You can use the following links to access these tools:

 - USPS Domestic Zone Chart: Navigate to the tab “Get Zone for ZIP Code Pair.”
 Enter the zip code you’re mailing from and the zip code you’re mailing to, and you will get the shipping zone for your destination.
-Note: the zip code for the Simple Global Delaware warehouse is 19720, and for the California warehouse it is 90630
+Note: the zip code for the Simple Global Delaware fulfillment center is 19720, and for the California fulfillment center it is 90630

 - UPS Zones and Rates for the 48 Contiguous States: Enter your zip code of origin and download zone charts.

 As we’ve already stated, shipping zones are one factor that impact the price of shipments (along with weight and dimensions, of course).
 The zone the destination resides in also affects transit times.

 As you might guess, the higher the zone number, the longer it will take for a package to be delivered.
 If you’re shipping via UPS Ground to zone 2 or 3, your package might be delivered in 1 or 2 days.
 If instead you’re shipping to zone 8—e.g., from the East Coast to the West Coast, or vice versa—transit time could be 4-5 days or more.

 One way to ensure a shorter transit time is to house your inventory in multiple locations.
 For example, if you keep inventory in one fulfillment center on the East Coast and one on the West Coast, you can ship orders from whichever is closer to the destination.
 This means most destinations will fall within zones 1-5, and the majority of your shipments will arrive more quickly—even if you are not using an express service.
 Fast, inexpensive shipping is something more and more consumers are demanding, so anything that reduces cost and transit time is worth consideration.